Ministry of Finance, Economic Stabilization and National Policies: Secretary of the Treasury

 The position of Secretary to the Treasury is rooted in the post of Financial Secretary of the colonial Government of Ceylon this itself originated from the post of Treasurer of the colonial government.
 Appointments were made from the members of the British Civil Service and later from the Ceylon Civil Service.
 It was one of three the key government colonial posts, the others being Colonial Secretary and Law Secretary.
 The post of Financial Secretary came second in the order precedence after Colonial Secretary or Chief Secretary as the post was known.

-Following independence in 1947 and the official post of Secretary of Treasury, with appointment begin of grade of an Permanent Secretary and to the most senior member and head of the Ceylon Civil Service.
+Following independence in 1947 and the official post of Secretary of Treasury, with appointment begin of grade of a Permanent Secretary and to the most senior member and head of the Ceylon Civil Service.
 Most appointments in the recent past have been for persons who have not been the career civil servants and the post is concurrently held with that of Permanent Secretary of the Ministry of Finance.